 The Father feels us by His Holy Spirit.
 When we disobey Him or do not acknowledge something spectacular or wonderful that He has done (like conceiving of the universe, providing a means for our personal salvation, or sustaining us daily with food, clothing, and shelter), He is grieved in His “Heart” (Holy Spirit).
 On the other hand, when we praise, thank, or express love for Him, His “Heart” feels pleasure, satisfaction, and joy.

 From our limited point of view, the Holy Spirit may seem inconsistent, aimlessly going this way and that (John 3:8).
 For instance, He manifests an affirmative answer to one prayer but not to another or a healing to one person but not to another.
 However, this unpredictable movement is not in a disorganized, desultory manner; it is strictly and exactly in response to the Will of the Father and to the direction of the Son.
 The human soul (encompassing the “heart” and “emotion” of the person) does exhibit restless, erratic activity.
-Because of the contamination by sin, causing a lax, tolerant spirit and a soul and body with their own pleasure-seeking drives, the soul focuses its energy on performing activities that are more person-centered rather than God-centered.
+Because of the contamination by sin—causing a lax, negligent spirit and a soul and body with their own pleasure-seeking drives—the soul focuses its energy on performing activities that are more person-centered rather than God-centered.
 Thus, the soul’s movement frequently is chaotic, sporadic, irrational, and purposeless, unlike the Holy Spirit’s movement which (whether we perceive it or not) is orderly, constant, sensible, and resolute.

-The Holy Spirit can speak to us unexpectedly at anytime and at anyplace, just as a gust of wind can blow on us suddenly from any direction.
+The Holy Spirit can speak to us unexpectedly anywhere and at anytime, just as a gust of wind can blow on us suddenly from any direction.
 Lying in bed in the middle of the night or sitting at a noisy restaurant at noon, the Holy Spirit of God can speak softly but distinctly to our spirits or souls, giving us important words of knowledge or wisdom (see “gifts of the Holy Spirit” later in this part), disclosing the solutions to problems that have been perplexing us, placing in our minds the perfect ideas or phrases which have eluded us for a paper or song we have been writing, revealing to us someone or something who needs our help and/or for which we should pray, or calming some turmoil deep within.
 If we are in touch with God, we will realize that this communication is coming through His caring “Heart,” the Holy Spirit.
-Then we should thank Him for it and act upon this insight at our first opportunity and/or enjoy the peace of mind-spirit and heart-soul which has been granted to us.
+Then we should thank Him for it and act upon this insight at our first opportunity and enjoy the peace of mind-spirit and heart-soul which has been granted to us.

 I believe it is the feeling, emotional aspect of a person’s soul which wants to reach out to those in need; to show concern, compassion, or love; and to comfort or help others.
 Jesus, by the indwelling Holy Spirit, always was (and is) this way.